-There are many scenic flights & tours available from Marree, over Lake Evre, the Marree Man or further up to Birdsville for lunch or to Dalhousie hot springs for a swim, the Simpson Desert and lunch at Mt Dare

-No visit to Outback SA is complete without a stop at the historic Marree Hotel and a scenic flight with Arid Air over Lake Eyre, which is spectacular in flood or dry, with other day trips and tours available.
+There are many scenic flights & tours available from Marree, over Lake Eyre, the Marree Man or further up to Birdsville for lunch or to the Dalhousie Hot Springs for a swim, the Simpson Desert and lunch at Mt Dare.
+No visit to Outback SA is complete without a scenic flight with Arid Air over the iconic Lake Eyre, which is spectacular in flood or dry.